 Due to the centrality of images on Instagram, this social network provides an opportunity for architects and interior designers to present their designs and understanding the content of these images is very important (Hu et al., 2014).
 Therefore, the purpose of this study is to identify the factors affecting the preferences of social media users (Instagram) in the interior environments of boutiques using quantitative-analytical method.
 Initially, by studying related research, "materials, lighting, showcase, form, seating and colors" were identified as physical factors affecting users’ preferences in shopping environments (Table 2).

 Materials used in walls, ceilings and floors are classified and studied in six categories of “brick, steel, stone, plaster, wood and concrete”, lightings are studied in three types of “ceiling, wall and hidden”, and colors are analyzed in terms of HSV and RGB.
 HSV is the color brightness, color saturation, color type and RGB are primary colors (red, green, blue).
 Seating is studied in four categories of “sofa, chair, puff, stool”, Showcases are classified and examined in four categories of “shelves, tables, mannequins and clothing racks” that are in the public view, and forms are studied from two perspectives of having sharp and circular edges.
-In the next step, by assigning spatial configuration factors (legibility, coherence, complexity, mystery) to the selected images, the relationship between them and the effective physical factors (Material, color, lighting, showcase, form and seating types) is identified.
+In the next step, by assigning spatial configuration factors (legibility, coherence, complexity, mystery) to the selected images, their relationship with the effective physical factors (Material, color, lighting, showcase, form and seating types) is identified.

 2. Research method